chanalee/94470/project.md

   <img src="Images/impact.png" width = "600">
 </p>

+#### Storyboard

 In terms of the way that the story is told, I took the advice that my interviewees told me to include more transitional materials and emphasized headlines.
 I did that by using features on shorthand like images to divide the sections or just a different background color for emphasis.

 I also played around with the typography and color of the text in order to enhance certain information!

+Other design decisions include the choice of photos used in the presentation.
+I tried to maintain the same tone and theme throughout so that the board would look coherent.

 ### Progress and Learning Points

+- Be creative when coming up with ideas (do not restrict yourself and explore options)
+- Test out your solutions.
+While it might be a creative idea and it is natural for you, it does not mean that it is intuitive for others
+- Refine, refine, refine!
+The best prototype often comes from designing and reiterating
+- Be flexible with the sources you have.
+While it is good to know which direction you're heading, sometimes it's impossible until you implement it.
+So being able to reposition once things go wrong would be really beneficial
+- Consider your audience!
+Similar to the second point, different audience prefers different ways of communicating so be considerate of that

 ### Updated Data Sources